dcsil/CSC491/other_pages/schedule.md

 **Summary**

-- Lectures are primarily syncronous during lecture time
+- Lectures are primarily syncronous during lecture time.
 - We will try to bring in some guest speakers
 - 1 TA Lecture
 - 4-5 class working periods